How I Switch Up My Beauty Products For Summer

 9. Sulfate shampoo

 I find myself shampooing my hair more in the summer because I spend more time outside and sweat more.
 This results in a sweaty scalp, sweaty hair, and product build-up.
 With a sulfate shampoo, you can make sure you’re ridding your hair of all of that sweat, dirt, and product buildup.
-I don't use the sulfate shampoo every wash day.
-I tend to use it at least a couple of times a month in the summer while in the winter I'll use a sulfate shampoo about once a month.
+I don't use sulfate shampoo every wash day.
+I tend to use it at least a couple of times a month in the summer, while in the winter, I'll use a sulfate shampoo about once a month.

 10. UV hair protectant

-The sun can be a beast in the summertime and while I think about protecting my skin with sunscreen, protecting my hair has never been a priority.
-I always thought about ways to protect my skin from sun damage, but never my hair.
+The sun can be a beast in the summertime, and while I think about protecting my skin with sunscreen, protecting my hair has never been a priority.
+I always thought about ways to protect my skin from sun damage but never my hair.
 As a result, I would spend time outside and leave my hair completely exposed.
-Then I'd wonder why my hair would feel dry and lifeless afterward.
+Then, I'd wonder why my hair would feel dry and lifeless afterward.

-Now I make sure I’m using products that can help protect my hair from sun damage.
+Now, I make sure I’m using products that can help protect my hair from sun damage.
 And bonus if they also have other benefits.
 There are a few different products that can protect my hair from UV rays.
 Such as the Not Your Mother's Beach Babe Sunscreen Scalp and Hair Mist.

 Or I can use a natural product like aloe vera or sunflower oil.
 Of these two natural products, I prefer using sunflower oil to protect my hair.
-It’s easy to find and get, plus it also adds a nice shine to my hair and because it’s an oil, it won’t quickly come off of my hair in the water.
+It’s easy to find and get, plus it also adds a nice shine to my hair, and because it’s an oil, it won’t quickly come off of my hair in the water.

-11. Light frizz control moisturizer
+11. Light, frizz control moisturizer

 What are your favorite summer beauty products?